Line-Up revealed for 2025 Brass in Concert Championship

 In May 2023, the band competed in European Youth Brass Band Championships in Malmo, Sweden, where they were placed 3rd against some of Europe’s finest youth bands and in March 2024, placed 3rd in the National Youth Brass Band Championships.

-The band are excited to be taking part in the relaunch of the Brass In Concert Youth Championships.
+The band are excited to be taking part again in the Brass In Concert Youth Championships.

 Houghton Area Youth Band